FusionAuth/fusionauth-site/site/_posts/2020-04-27-add-more-claims-using-fusionauth.md

 TBD image adding roles

 Then we want to add a group.
-We'll call this the "ASP.NET Core User" group, and associate the "User" role with it.
+We'll call this the "ASP.NET Core User" group, and associate the user role with it.

 TBD image adding group